Background Processes and Their Impact

 Automation and Efficiency

 Background processes automate routine tasks, saving time and effort for users.
-For example, cloud synchronization ensures that files are updated across devices without manual intervention.
+For example, cloud synchronization keeps files updated across devices automatically, without any manual intervention.

 Enhanced Multitasking